numbbo/cobi-problem-generator/README.md

    Here, each `linear_constraints_k` and `quadratic_constraints_k` is a list of linear or convex-quadratic constraints that appear in `{g_{k,1}, ..., g_{k,u_k}}`.

+Linear and strictly convex-quadratic constraints, including those inside multipeak constraints, can optionally be transformed by adding a `transformation` entry to their dictionary.
+A transformation is either `None` or a dictionary with the keys `name` and `params`.
+Currently, the supported constraint transformation is `mask`, which maps every feasible constraint value (`<= 0`) to `0` and every violated value (`> 0`) to `1`.

 ---

 All constraints are passed to `CobiProblem` as a **single dictionary** with the keys `Linear`, `Quadratic`, and `Multi`, each containing a list of the corresponding constraints: